renethestudent/bayesian_causal_mediation/README.md

 These ignorability assumptions are made sequentially.
-The first part of the assumption assumes that given the observed confounders, prior to treatment, the treatment assignment is ignorable.
+The first part of the assumption assumes that given the observed confounders, prior to treatment, the treatment  is ignorable.
 In terms of statistical independence, the observed pre-treatment is independent of the potential outcomes and potential mediators.
 The second part of sequential ignorability states that the mediator is ignorable given the observed treatment and pre-treatment confounders; meaning that the potential outcome and mediator are unconfounded on the past observations and confounders.

 The indirect effect of the treatment on the outcome, through the mediating variable is defined as the causal mediation effect (Imai et